donquixote/drupal-entity_operations/README.txt

 More complex entities can implement further operations specific to its business logic.
 For example, a library book entity could have a tab that allows making reservations.
 The operations framework allows modules to output any kind of content or form in an entity tab.

-Entity operations are also exposed as Views Bulk Operations (work in progress).
+Entity operations are also exposed as Views Bulk Operations.

+Access to an operation is defined by either the handler class, or the path component. entity_operations_get_entity_permissions() can be used to get all the permissions this invents for an entity type.

 Implementation
 ==============